cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 {:codeblock}

 The first part of the JSON query is straightforward to convert to Lucene;
-we are testing that the `age` field has a numeric value greater than 5.
+the test determines if the `age` field has a numeric value greater than 5.
 The `{` character in the range expression means that the value 5 is not considered a match.

-To implement the `"twitter": {"$exists":true}` part of the JSON query in Lucene, we must determine if a `twitter` field exists.
+To implement the `"twitter": {"$exists":true}` part of the JSON query in Lucene, the first test is to determine whether a `twitter` field exists.
 However,
 the field might be either an array or an object.
+Therefore,
-Therefore we must match when the value is an array _or_ an object.
+the match must succeed when the value is an array _or_ an object.

-We do this by searching the `$fieldnames` field for entries that contain either `twitter.*` or `twitter:*`.
+This requirement means that the `$fieldnames` field must have entries that contain either `twitter.*` or `twitter:*`.
 The `.` character is represented in the query as the ASCII character sequence `_2e`.
 Similarly,
 the `:` character is represented in the query as the ASCII character sequence `_3a`.
-This means that we must use a two clause `OR` query for the `twitter` field, ending in `_2e*` and `_3a*`.
+This representation requires the use of a two clause `OR` query for the `twitter` field, ending in `_2e*` and `_3a*`.
 Implementing this as two phrases instead of a single `twitter*` query prevents an accidental match with a field name such as `twitter_handle` or similar.

-The last of the three main clauses, where we search for `starch` or `protein`, is more complicated.
+The last of the three main clauses, which is a search for `starch` or `protein`, is more complicated.
 The `$in` operator has some special semantics for array values that are inherited from MongoDB's documented behavior.
 In particular,
-the `$in` operator applies to the value **OR** any of the values contained in an array named by the given field.
+the `$in` operator applies to the value **OR** any of the values contained in an array named by the field.
 In our example,
 this means that both `"type":"starch"` **AND** `"type":["protein"]` would match the example argument to `$in`.
+Earlier,
-We saw earlier that `type_3astring` converts to `type:string`.
+the `type_3astring` expression was converted to `type:string`.
 The second `type_2e_5b_5d_3astring` phrase converts to `type.[]:string`, which is an example of the expanded array indexing.